Magnum::Ui::AbstractUserInterface class new in Git master

 Order a top-level node for draw and event processing.

-The handle gets ordered to be drawn earlier (thus behind) and react to event later than before.
-Expects that handle is valid and before is either NodeHandle::Null or a valid node that's included in the draw and event processing order.
+The handle gets ordered to be drawn earlier (thus behind) and react to event later than behind.
+Expects that handle is valid and behind is either NodeHandle::Null or a valid node that's included in the draw and event processing order.

 If the node was previously in a different position in the draw and event processing order, it's moved, if it wasn't previously a top-level node or if it wasn't included in the draw and event processing order, it's inserted.
 Use clearNodeOrder() to exclude the node from the order afterwards and flattenNodeOrder() to integrate a non-root node back into the usual order defined by the node hierarchy.